goldenjeffempire/simple_shell/README.md

 Logical Operator Expertise: The shell deftly juggles the logical operators && and ||, facilitating conditional execution of commands.

-Variable Replacement Mastery: Special variables $? and $$ undergo seamless replacement, yielding their respective values.
+Variable Replacement Mastery: Special variables
+$ undergo seamless replacement, yielding their respective values.

 Commentary Brilliance: The shell lends an attentive ear to comments prefaced by the venerable #, filtering them out with finesse.